Assessments

 RARC conducts psychoeducational and neuropsychological assessments

-The Regional Assessment and Resource Centre (RARC) provides assessment services to students transitioning to or currently attending post-secondary school in Southern Ontario.
+The Regional Assessment and Resource Centre (RARC) provides assessment services to students transitioning to or currently attending post-secondary school in Southern Ontario, in order to support Accessibility Services staff in determining appropriate academic accommodations.
 The assessments are conducted by psychologists housed at RARC or contracted practitioners who provide assessments through our Mobile Assessment Team (MAT).
-RARC offers several different programs and services through which an assessment could be conducted.
-Click the options below for more information.
+Click on the options below for more information.

 Transition Program Assessments